Walker County reduces operations to mission critical services

 “This is an unprecedented crisis that we are all dealing with, but Walker Countians are fighters.
 We will rise to this challenge and pull through it together,” Whitfield said.

 In addition to working to slow the spread of COVID-19, Walker County government will explore options to lessen the burden financially on its citizens.
-Whitfield will announce some of those efforts next week.
+Whitfield is expected to announce some of those efforts this week.